PHP Security & Best Practices (Security & Performance)

 - Use

-filter_input(),filter_var()andfilter_input_arrayfor built-in filters. - Validate URLs, emails, phone numbers before processing and saving to database.
+filter_input(),filter_var()andfilter_input_array()for filtering data. - Validate URLs, emails, and phone numbers before processing and saving to the database.

-An example of sanitizing and validating is as below:
+An example of sanitizing and validating is as follows:

 // Sanitize URL